Nabeelhassan/my-awesome-stars/README.md

 - [CSSEGISandData/COVID-19](https://github.com/CSSEGISandData/COVID-19) - Novel Coronavirus (COVID-19) Cases, provided by JHU CSSE
 - [amzn/computer-vision-basics-in-microsoft-excel](https://github.com/amzn/computer-vision-basics-in-microsoft-excel) - Computer Vision Basics in Microsoft Excel (using just formulas)
 - [florinpop17/app-ideas](https://github.com/florinpop17/app-ideas) - A Collection of application ideas which can be used to improve your coding skills.

+## PHP

+- [DenverCoder1/github-readme-streak-stats](https://github.com/DenverCoder1/github-readme-streak-stats) - 🔥 Stay motivated and show off your contribution streak! 🌟 Display your total contributions, current streak, and longest streak on your GitHub profile README

 ## Python